Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Introduction

 \begin{thm} Consider a competitive Lotka-Volterra Feller diffusion $(X_t,t\geq 0)$ in $\mathbb{R}_+^d$ as above.
 Assume that $c_{ii}>0$ for all $i\in\{1,\ldots,d\}$.
 Then the process has a unique quasi-stationary distribution $\nu_{QSD}$ and there exist constants $C,\gamma>0$ such that, for all probability measures $\mu$ on $E=(0,\infty)^d$,

 \end{thm}

-This results was previously known in dimension 2 when the constants $c_{ij}$ and $\gamma_i$ satisfy $c_{12}\gamma_1=c_{21}\gamma_2$, which implies that the process (after some transformations) is a Kolmogorov diffusion (i.e.\ of the form $dY_t=dW_t-\nabla V(Y_t)dt$ for some Brownian motion $W$ and some $C^2$ function $V$, see~\cite{cattiaux-meleard-10}).
+This results was previously known in dimension 2 when the constants $c_{ij}$ and $\gamma_{ij}$ satisfy $c_{12}\gamma_1=c_{21}\gamma_2$, which implies that the process (after some transformations) is a Kolmogorov diffusion (i.e.\ of the form $dY_t=dW_t-\nabla V(Y_t)dt$ for some Brownian motion $W$ and some $C^2$ function $V$, see~\cite{cattiaux-meleard-10}).
 Our result is valid in any dimension and has no restriction on the coefficients.
-One can also expect to extend our result to cooperative cases (e.g.\ with $c_{21}<0$ and $c_{12}<0$ as in~\cite{cattiaux-meleard-10}) by using our abstract Lyapunov criterion with Lyapunov functions combining those used to prove Theorems~\ref{thm:main-PNM-LV} and~\ref{thm:main-SDE-LV}.
+One can also expect to extend our result to cooperative cases (e.g.\ with $c_{21}<0$ and $c_{12}<0$ as in~\cite{cattiaux-meleard-10}) by using our abstract Lyapunov criterion with functions combining those used to prove Theorems~\ref{thm:main-PNM-LV} and~\ref{thm:main-SDE-LV}.
+Another motivations of our study comes from~\cite{Bansaye2019}, where the coming down from infinity of Lotka-Volterra Feller diffusions is studied.
+It appears that such processes may go extinct far from compact sets for very large initial conditions.
+Theorem~\ref{thm:main-SDE-LV} proves that this does not prevent the conditioned process to come back to compact sets fast.

-To prove these two results, we make use of necessary and sufficient conditions for the convergence~\eqref{eq:conv} obtained in~\cite{ChampagnatVillemonais2016}.
-These conditions are hard to check in practice (see e.g.~\cite{ChampagnatVillemonais2015,ChampagnatCoulibalyVillemonais2015,champagnat-villemonais-2016f}), so we first obtain in Section~\ref{sec:lyap} several criteria based on generalized Lyapunov functions to check these conditions.
-These criteria apply to general Markov processes, not necessarily of the form of competitive Lotka-Volterra birth and death or diffusion processes.
-Our simplest Lyapunov criterion involves two bounded nonnegative functions $V$ and $\gamma$ such that $V(x)/\varphi(x)\rightarrow+\infty$ out of compact subsets of $E$ such that